BLENDED DIET FOR TUBE FED CHILDREN IN THE UK

 About Blended Diet

 There are so many misconceptions surrounding giving Blended Diet to a child with a feeding tube.
-Hopefully this website will help parents and carers to feel more confident, and will allow professionals to look again at their practice, and how they can support parental choices.
+Hopefully this website will help parents and carers to feel more confident, and will allow professionals to support parents better.

 Commercially available formula feeds suit many children and adults and have many well documented advantages.